Gold Price API: Build a Real-Time Gold Price Dashboard with Python (2026 Guide)

 }

-- To authenticate your requests, you need to use apiKey.
+- To authenticate your requests, use apiKey.

 - Rates ["XAU"] provide the current price of gold.